Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 UPS offers a similar program that lets you use your own packaging, as long as it fits within their five size categories.
 This provides more flexibility than the fixed USPS box sizes.
 However, UPS Simple Rate is generally more expensive than the USPS equivalent.
 A heavy item that costs $19.15 to ship in a USPS Medium Flat Rate Box could cost $27.55 with UPS Simple Rate.

 The Verdict: For the lowest possible flat rate cost, especially for heavy items, USPS is the winner.
-For more flexibility in your box choice, UPS Simple Rate is a solid alternative, though you’ll pay a bit more.
+For more flexibility in your box choice, UPS Simple Rate is a solid alternative, though you’ll pay more.
+One important note: flat rate pricing eliminates the zone distance variable entirely, which makes USPS Flat Rate especially valuable for long distance, heavy shipments where zone based rates would be much higher.

 The Hidden Costs: Surcharges and Fees